YubicoLabs/yed-spoke-example/docs/docs/action.md

 ### Script outputs

-Lastly, we will add the output variable for the script
+Lastly, we will add the output variables for the script

 For each row in the table below, perform the following steps: